sensu/sensu-docs/content/sensu-go/5.10/guides/reduce-alert-fatigue.md

 ### Creating the filter

 We'll show you two approaches to creating a filter that will handle occurrences.
-The first approach will be to creat our own filter that we'll add to Sensu.
+The first approach will be to create our own filter that we'll add to Sensu.
 The second approach will cover implementing the filter as an asset.

 #### Using Sensuctl to Create a Filter